Naturaily/Naturaily-netlify/_career/copywriter-content-marketing-specialist.md

   We are looking for Copywriter & Content Marketing Specialist to help us create valuable content for our website and social media channels.
 layout: career-offer
-image: /assets/images/Copywriter&ContentMarketingSpecialist_Job_Offer.png
+image: /assets/images/Copywriter & Content Marketing Specialist_Job_Offer.png
 location:
   - Wroclaw
   - Remote
 who-we-are: >-
-  Software house is a multi-element puzzle.
+  **Software house is a multi-element puzzle.
 For six years, we have been successfully constructing the team of people with matching characters and skills, which resulted in a truly beautiful picture.
 Only one piece is missing.
-We believe it is you, Naturaily.
+We believe it is you, Naturaily.**
 about-left: >-
   You need to know that we value individuality, professionalism, open communication and honesty.
 We strive to provide our clients with the best, stable, reliable and beautiful digital products.
 Check out the [services](https://naturaily.com/services) we offer and some of our latest [case studies](https://naturaily.com/portfolio).
+about-right: >-
   Naturaily truly is a reliable software development company.
 We know that, and we need the world to know it too.
-Do you have an idea of how to spread the word?
+Do you have an idea how to spread the word?
   We are waiting for you!
-about-right: >-
-  **How does the recruitment process go at Naturaily?**

-  If your application touches our hearts, expect:

-  1. A phone call from Jakub, our Head of Marketing & Growth

-  2. A face-to-face meeting with the Jakub & board -  we have to get to know each other and check if there is a match.

-  3. A quick practical task.

-  4. An offer or a phone call with the feedback and thanks for participating in our recruitment process.

-  **If your expectations coincide with ours and you want to start a fun, challenging adventure - send your CV today!**
 type: Sales&Marketing
 salary-preview:
   - salary:
       contract: + VAT (B2B)
-      sum: 5 000 - 7 000 PLN net + 26 paid days off
+      sum: 5 000 - 7 000 PLN net + 16 paid days off
 what-we-expect:
   - expectation:
       contents: >-
-        to create content for blogspot, social media posts and ads, case studies and newsletter
+        create content for our blog, social media posts and ads, case studies and newsletter
   - expectation:
-      contents: to know how to create outreach campaigns for your blogpost
+      contents: create outreach campaigns for your blogposts
   - expectation:
       contents: >-
-        to have an excellent command of English (both verbal and written) - minimum C1 level
+        cooperate with Developers, UX/UI Designers, Product Owners, Testers, and others, as necessary
   - expectation:
       contents: >-
         have ability to work collaboratively with Developers, UX/UI designers, Product Owners, Testers, and other
-  - expectation:
-      contents: to have basic knowledge of google analytics and Ahrefs (or similar tool)
 what-you-expect:
   - expectation:
       contents: openness for new initiatives and tools